McKinsey Case Interview 2026: Format, Solve, and Examples

 - Present your framework to the interviewer, explaining what you'll investigate and why

-- Synthesize into a clear recommendation when you've gathered enough evidence
+- Synthesize into a clear recommendation when the interviewer asks you to close

 What McKinsey Interviewers Want to See